What are colon polyps?

 Most colon polyps and early colorectal cancer do not have any symptoms, which is why screening is recommended.
 However, when symptoms do occur, they may include:

-• Blood in the stools
+- – Blood in the stools

-• Unexplained anemia or weight loss.
+- – Unexplained anemia or weight loss.

-• Change in normal bowel movement pattern.
+- – Change in normal bowel movement pattern.

-What is colon cancer screening?
+What is colorectal cancer screening?

+Ninety percent of all colon cancers start as polyps.
 Therefore, the best way to prevent colon cancer is to look for precancerous polyps inside the colon and remove them before they progress to cancer.
+Colorectal cancer screening tests are designed to find precancerous polyps.
+Screening also detects cancers at an earlier stage when complete cure may be possible.
+Screening has been shown to prevent up to 70% of colon cancers.

 How is screening done for colon cancer?